-Now, it is one of the most visited and talked about destinations in New York City with six million annual visitors.
-Due to the large amount of traffic, this landmark noticed a need for additions to the buildings to make for a more visitor friendly atmosphere.
+Now, it is one of the most visited and talked-about destinations in New York City with six million annual visitors.
+Due to a large amount of traffic, this landmark noticed a need for additions to the buildings to make for a more visitor-friendly atmosphere.

 One of the largest issues to address was the restrooms.
 In the past, long queues for individual restrooms were common, but with some restoration TLC, long bathroom lines quickly became a thing of the past.